SAP-samples/kyma-runtime-extension-samples/README.md

 ## Samples

+Jumpstart your Kyma journey by using these samples to build event and api based extensions in your favorite technology.

 - [Java-based microservice as an Event Trigger using CloudEvents SDK](./sample-event-trigger-java/README.md)
 - [Java-based extension with API exposed via Microgateway](./sample-extension-java/README.md)
 - [MS SQL database](./database-mssql/README.md)